 Three design alternatives were considered.
-One design encapsulates the tumor cells with poly-lactic-co-glycolic acid (PLGA), which is a hydrosoluable, biodegradable polymer, and uses a biopsy needle to implant them (Fraylich, 2009).
+One design encapsulates the tumor cells with poly-lactic-co-glycolic acid (PLGA), which is a water soluble, biodegradable polymer, and uses a biopsy needle for implantation (Fraylich, 2009).
 Another design utilizes a PLGA tipped needle followed by an injection of N-isoproplyacrylamide, a thermoresponsive polymer, to plug the injection hole (Uludag, H, 2001).
 The third is a completely mechanical design, which uses a modified 20-gauge needle tipped with a cellular delivery mechanism to place the cells within the liver.
-The three proposed designs were weighed in a design matrix based on cost, ease of use, biocompatibility, ergonomics, reliability, and ease of production.
-Reliability was given the highest priority, closely followed by biocompatibility and ease of use.